Search Guides - 9 min read

 Rotate common and awkward presentations

-Build a case mix across mental health, paediatrics, cardiovascular, respiratory, dermatology, prescribing, ethics, safeguarding, women's health, men's health, and elderly care.
-Include cases where the presenting complaint changes direction.
+Build a case mix across mental health, paediatrics, cardiovascular, respiratory, dermatology, prescribing, ethics, safeguarding, women's health, men's health, and older adult care.
+Include cases where the presenting complaint changes direction or the patient has a hidden concern.

-Reading can help after the case, but repeatedly checking notes before practice makes the station easier than the real exam.
-Use timed attempts to expose what you can do without prompts.
+Reading can help after the case, but checking notes before every attempt makes the station easier than the exam.
+Use a twelve-minute attempt to expose what you can do without prompts, then check guidance and feedback statements afterwards.

 Turn each case into one next action

 After each practice case, write one behaviour to repeat in the next case.
-Examples include summarising earlier, naming uncertainty, checking understanding, or giving a more specific safety-net.
+Useful actions include summarising earlier, naming uncertainty, checking understanding, giving a specific safety-net, or explaining why one management option is safer than another.

 Please enable JavaScript for the full interactive MRCGP SCA practice platform.